End of the Sad Saga

 I reassured her I was never so inclined.
 I was touched by Ursula's concern for me while I was away at war.
 She was going out of the way to try and heal, what she thought (and would be called today PTDS - Post Traumatic Distress Syndrom).
 I not only didn't have that, I pretty much thrived on the challenge of combat that I had prepared for four years.

-By the time I met Patsy, I was more cautious and wiser about women in my life.
-And Patsy, never in our 57 years of Marriage let me down.
+By the time I met Patsy Simpson, I was more cautious and wiser about women in my life.
+And Patsy, never in our 57 years of marriage let me down.
 Nor, I like to think, did I ever let her down.

 Ours was love and marriage the way it is supposed to be.
 And I like to think that our three children saw that, and benefitted from the model we passed on to them .